-- Use strong passwords for each of your online accounts and change them regularly. - Use unique passwords for each program, website and application. - Disable any automatic login functions on websites. - Log off from each website and account when finished.
+- Use strong and unique passwords for each of your online accounts and change them regularly. - Use unique passwords for each program, website and application. - Disable any automatic login functions on websites and Wi-Fi networks. - Log off from each website and account when finished.